Psibase apps

 User interfaces

-Every app needs a user interface.
-The difference between user-interfaces on psibase networks vs other user interfaces is that psibase app UIs are stored in the service database along with the other app state.
-This allows the UI to be replicated across the network and eliminates the web server as a potential point of centralization in an otherwise distributed app hosting architecture.
+User-interfaces on psibase networks are stored in the service database along with all other app state.
+This implies that the UI is replicated across the network and it eliminates the web server as a potential point of centralization in an otherwise decentralized technology stack.

-User interfaces can be written and bundled using regular UI development techniques and can then be uploaded to and served directly from services.
+User interfaces can be created using standard UI development techniques and can then be uploaded to and served directly from services.